baldurk/renderdoc/docs/getting_started/quick_start.rst

   E.g. if you select render target 0 then the texture display will update to show the currently bound render target 0 regardless of which texture that is.
 If the slot you are following becomes unbound or unused, the previous texture will still be displayed up until you select a different pipeline slot, or the slot is bound again.
 Unbound texture slots show up with *Unbound* listed under their thumbnail.

   To open a specific texture and watch it even as it changes slots or becomes unbound, you can open it in a new locked tab.
-Right click on the thumbnail and 'open in new locked tab', or :doc:`open it by name <../how/how_view_texture>`.
+Double click on it, right click on it and 'open in new locked tab', or :doc:`open it by name <../how/how_view_texture>`.

 * The format and dimensions of the texture are displayed on the status bar just below the texture display itself.
   Also on this status bar you can see the current pixel co-ordinate that you are hovering over, as well as the 'picked' pixel value which can be inspected by right clicking anywhere on the texture display.